WujiangXu/AEL/README.md

 # AEL: Agent Evolving Learning

-Code and data for the paper *"Agent Evolving Learning: A Scalable Framework for LLM-Driven Co-Evolution of Planning, Tools, and Memory"* (COLM 2026 submission).
+Code and data for the paper *"AEL: Agent Evolving Learning for Open-Ended Environments"* (COLM 2026 submission).

 ## Overview